You want smart political talk without the meltdowns?

 To my Republican friends who think that if Judge Gorsuch fails to reach 60 votes, we ought to change the rules.

-I say if this nominee cannot earn 60 votes, a bar met by each of President Obama's nominees, and George Bush's last two nominees, the answer isn't to change the rules, it's to change the nominee.
+I say if this nominee cannot earn 60 votes, a bar met by each of President Obama's nominees and George Bush's last two nominees, the answer isn't to change the rules, it's to change the nominee.

-They're never gonna give reciprocity to Republicans.
+They're never going to give reciprocity to Republicans.

 So what's the point?